esl/MongoosePush/README.md

 If you use dockerized MongoosePush, you need to do the following:
 * Start MongoosePush docker, let's assume its name is `mongoose_push`
-* Run on you docker host: `docker cp mongoose_push:/opt/app/var/sys.config sys.config` (this will get the current `sys.config` to your `${CWD}`)
+* Run: `docker cp mongoose_push:/opt/app/var/sys.config sys.config` on you docker host (this will get the current `sys.config` to your `${CWD}`)
 * Modify the `sys.config` as you see fit (for metrics, see above)
-* Stop MongoosePush docker container and restart it with the modified `sys.config` as volume in `/opt/app/sys.config` (yes, this is different path then we used to copy this file from, beacuse this is an override)
+* Stop MongoosePush docker container and restart it with the modified `sys.config` as volume in `/opt/app/sys.config` (yes, this is not the path we used to copy this file from, this is an override)

 ### Available metrics